 - Step 1: Unpack the device.
 Make certain no components have been lost or damaged.
-A packing list is provided on page 7. - Step 2: Choose an installation site on a flat, level surface or wall near the modem or ISDN/TA you plan to use for internet connections or near the network line you plan to use for a LAN connection, and near the printer you would like to share through the server.
-Note that the internet/print multiple server can be hung on a wall using the wall mounting equipment included with the product.
+A packing list is provided on page 5. - Step 2: Choose an installation site on a flat, level surface or wall near the modem or ISDN/TA you plan to use for internet connections or near the network line you plan to use for a LAN connection.
+Note that the internet server can be hung on a wall using the wall mounting equipment included with the product.